Quebec inquiry calls for legal protections for journalists’ sources

 The goal is to ensure journalistic freedoms and the public's right to know, as well as safeguarding the roles of police and elected officials in a democracy.
 "Journalists inform us, police officers protect us, and elected officials guide us," the report says.

-The commission, which heard 74 witnesses after being set up last November, was told how both Montreal and the provincial Sûreté du Québec obtained warrants to gain access to the phone records of some of the province's top investigative reporters, often obtaining the warrants with ease from justices of the peace.
+The commission, which heard 74 witnesses after being set up last November, was told how both Montreal police and the provincial Sûreté du Québec obtained warrants to gain access to the phone records of some of the province's top investigative reporters, often obtaining the warrants with ease from justices of the peace.

 They were obtained in the course of internal police investigations into media leaks.

 In one case, a warrant was obtained to check a Montreal journalist's phone records after a complaint to the police chief by the former mayor of Montreal, Denis Coderre.
-The former mayor denied trying to influence police.
+Mr. Coderre denied trying to influence police.

-The commission recommends that Quebec create a law to protect journalists' material and sources, which would extend to people who collaborate with the reporters.
+The commission recommends that Quebec create a law to protect journalists' material and sources, which would extend to people who collaborate with reporters.
 Journalists should also have the right to remain silent when it comes to testifying in court.

 The commission also calls for legal protections to ensure police independence from politicians.